scando1993/thingsboard.github.io/docs/samples/esp32/gpio-control-pico-kit-dht22-sensor.md

 ## See also

-Browse other [samples](/docs/samples) or explore guides related to main ThingsBoard features:
+Browse other [samples](/docs/samples) or explore guides related to main Pacificsoft features:

  - [Device attributes](/docs/user-guide/attributes/) - how to use device attributes.
  - [Telemetry data collection](/docs/user-guide/telemetry/) - how to collect telemetry data.